mortages/Shopify-Image-Repo/README.md

-# Fall 2021 - Shopify Developer Intern Challenge
+# A CLI for Cloudinary

 ### Overview
 Cloudinary is a SaaS solution that allows users to manage photos and videos.
 This project creates a command-line interface that allows you to upload, view, and delete images from your Cloudinary image repository.